-Neil has worked for Golf Monthly for over 15-years.
 Originally working with the best coaches in the UK to produce instruction content, he is now the brand's Digital Editor and covers everything from Tour player interviews to gear reviews.
-Neil is currently a 3-handicap golfer who has played the game for as long as he can remember.
-In his role at Golf Monthly, he has covered equipment launches that date back well over a decade.
+In his time at Golf Monthly, he has covered equipment launches that date back well over a decade.
 He clearly remembers the launch of the Callaway and Nike square drivers as well as the white TaylorMade driver families, such as the RocketBallz!
 If you take a look at the Golf Monthly YouTube channel, you'll see his equipment videos dating back over a decade!
 He has also conducted 'What's In The Bag' interviews with many of the game's best players like Rory McIlroy, Dustin Johnson and Jon Rahm.
 Over the years, Neil has tested a vast array of products in each category and at drastically different price-points.

-Neil is currently playing: Driver: Titleist TSi3 Fairway Wood: Titleist TSi2 Hybrid: Titleist TS3 Irons (4-9): Mizuno JPX 919 Forged Wedges: Titleist Vokey SM7 46˚, 50˚, 54˚, 60˚ Putter: Odyssey Triple Track Ten Ball: Titleist Pro V1X
+Neil is currently playing: Driver: TaylorMade Stealth Plus Fairway Wood: Titleist TSR2 Hybrid: Titleist TS3 Irons (4-9): Mizuno JPX 919 Forged Wedges: Titleist Vokey SM7 46˚, 50˚, 54˚, 60˚ Putter: Odyssey Triple Track Ten Ball: Titleist Pro V1X

 By Michael Weston • Published